-All County's public park facilities are equipped with trash receptacles and covered 3-yard bins for public use.
-Trash containers are checked and emptied on a daily basis or more often as needed in accordance with use patterns.
+All GSA Parks' public park facilities are equipped with trash receptacles and covered 3 yard bins for public use.
+Trash containers are checked and emptied as needed on a daily basis or more often as required in accordance with use patterns.

-Harbor Dpt's Permittees are required to provide additional containers, conduct inspections, and conduct clean-ups as needed.
-Special lidded cans are provided at the Department's facilities; cans are raised from the ground, emptied at least daily or twice a day for busy times; during public events, additional containers are provided and clean-up immediately after the event.
+Harbor Department Permittees provided additional containers and inspected clean-ups as required.
+Special lidded cans are provided; cans are raised from the ground, emptied at least daily or twice a day for busy times; during public events, additional containers are provided and clean-up immediately after the event.

-Fire Prevention Dpt provides trash containers and clean-ups.
+Fire Prevention Department provides trash containers and clean-ups.

-Fillmore - The city has regular Public Works crew and Harris trash truck to empty receptacles and to clean areas of high trash.
+Fillmore - The city has regular Public Works crew and Harrison trash truck to empty receptacles and to clean areas of high trash.
 Temporary Use Permits are administered for public events.
 As part of the permit, additional trash receptacles are required during special events to prevent litter and trash.